 Eventually, the mausoleum was converted into a miltary fortress, as Rome was attacked by the Visigoths and the Ostrogoths.
-It was renamed Castle Sant'Angelo in the 5th century, which means castle of the holy angel.
+It was renamed Castle Sant’Angelo in the 5th century.
+The name means castle of the holy angel.

 Legend holds that the castle was the site of a miracle.
 Pope Gregory I saw a vision of the Archangel Michael, who appeared above the castle and sheathed his sword.
 Magically, this put an end to the plague.
 And so a pagan building became a Christian one.